snowplow/snowplow/README.md

 ## Copyright and license

-SnowPlow is copyright 2012 Orderly Ltd. Significant portions of `snowplow.js` are copyright 2010 Anton Pang.
+SnowPlow is copyright 2012 Orderly Ltd. Significant portions of `snowplow.js` are copyright 2010 Anthon Pang.

 Licensed under the [Apache License, Version 2.0] [license] (the "License");
 you may not use this software except in compliance with the License.